 Follow the steps in the If the service is not from a federated server and requires credentials section of Configure utility services to add the service as an item to the portal and specify it as the route utility service.

 Use your own network analysis service

 Route services require the ArcGIS Network Analyst extension.
-If you are unfamiliar with this extension, see the following topics in the ArcMap help:
+If you are unfamiliar with this extension, see the following topics in the ArcGIS Pro help:

 ArcGIS Enterprise portals use the ArcGIS World Geocoding Service hosted in ArcGIS Online by default.
-If your organization has its own locator data to use for finding addresses and place names, or if your portal does not have access to ArcGIS Online, publish a locator (geocode) service and set it as your portal's locator.
+If your organization has its own locator data to use for finding addresses and place-names, or if your portal does not have access to ArcGIS Online, share a locator as an item to your portal and set it as your portal's locator service.

-- Configure the resultant service as a locator for your portal.
-Go to Organization > Edit Settings > Utility Services.
+- Configure the shared locator for your organization.
+Go to Organization > Settings > Utility Services.